This simple, lovely salad was inspired by a dish I enjoyed in Crete, where wild greens were

 1 tsp (5 mL) Cretan honey

-Sea salt + freshly ground pepper to taste
+Sea salt + freshly ground black pepper to taste

 4 thick slices double-smoked bacon, diced